Use opportunities in conversation

 Keep communication open

-Be alert too that children sometimes 'shut down' and become reluctant to talk if they are experiencing bullying and don't know what to do.
+It is important to be aware that children sometimes 'shut down' and become reluctant to talk if they are experiencing bullying and don't know what to do.
 Be alert to the

 signs of bullying.
 Sensitive and caring conversations about what is happening for your child can make a difference.